‘Baby India’ Bodycam Footage Shows Infant Rescued From Plastic Bag In Woods

 The bodycam footage of a Georgia sheriff reveals deputies rescuing a little girl, nicknamed “Baby India,” who was found tied in a plastic bag in Georgia.
-CBS News reports that Forsyth County Sheriff’s Office claims to have found the baby at 10 p.m.
+CBS News reports that the Forsyth County Sheriff’s Office claims to have found the baby at 10 p.m.
 Tuesday after a local Forsyth County family — the Ragatz sisters — heard her cries from the forest.

 Kyler Ragatz first heard the cries when she was unloading a trailer with her sister Kayla.